Malware

 Malware that Hides

-• Rootkit — malicious software that provides privileged access while hiding its presence.
+• Rootkit — A secret program designed to give back door privileged access to a system.
 Obtains “root” privileges, and often embeds itself in kernel code

-• Bots and Botnets — A computer that is infected with malware that accepts remote commands from the attacker is called a “bot”.
-A large collection of these systems is called a “botnet”
+• Bots and Botnets — A bot is a host, or computer, that is infected with malware that accepts remote commands from an attacker.
+A botnet is a network of exploited hosts controlled by a single party.

 • Backdoor is a way to access a device bypassing normal entry points and access control.
 It allows ongoing stealthy remote access to a machine, often by enabling a network service.
 A backdoor program contacted via a backdoor may be used for malware installation and updates.
 These may come from program flaws or be intentionally built in by the developer.